Im-shamo/Conky-Sysinfo-conf/README.md

 ```
 For Arch

-Use an AUR helper to install `ttf-font-awesome-5 conky-lua-nv`
+Use an AUR helper to install `ttf-font-awesome conky-lua-nv`

 ## Installation